sseang/weekend-sql-to-do-react/public/task.checklist.md

      - Add insert statements into the database.sql file
      <!-- //should add date to complete column?? -->

- [] - Create a GET route in the todo.router.js file to return sample data
+ [x] - Create a GET route in the todo.router.js file to return sample data
-        - Test the GET route with Postman/Postico
- [] - Create a POST route in the todo.router.js file to return sample data
-        - Test the POST route with Postman/Postico
- [] - Create a PUT route in the todo.router.js file to return sample data
-        - Test the PUT route with Postman/Postico
+       [x] - Test the GET route with Postman/Postico [x] - Create a POST route in the todo.router.js file to return sample data [x] - Test the POST route with Postman/Postico [x] - Create a PUT route in the todo.router.js file to return sample data [x] - Test the PUT route with Postman/Postico [x] - Create a DELETE route in the todo.router.js file to return sample data [x] - Test the DELETE route with Postman/Postico

- [] - Create a DELETE route in the todo.router.js file to return sample data
+  [] - Create HTML/App.js
-        - Test the DELETE route with Postman/Postico

- [] - Add useEffect and Axios GET to the App.jsx
+       [] - Add useEffect and Axios GET to the App.jsx [] - Display items on the page with .map ...
+       [] - Create Header
+       [] - Create Form
+              [] - Create DELETE button
+              [] - Create COMPLETE button
+       [] - Create Table or List for rendered Objects from SQL to DOM

- [] - Display items on the page with .map ...
+[] - Clien/index.js

+  [] - Update CSS for styling
+       [] - When a Task is complete, its visual representation should change on the front end.
+For example, the background of the task container could change from gray to green.
+The complete option should be 'checked off'.
+Each of these are accomplished in CSS, but will need to hook into logic to know whether or not the task is complete.
+       [] - Whether or not a Task is complete should also be stored in the database.
+       [] - Deleting a Task should remove it both from the front end as well as the Database.